JSN3/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](https://raw.githubusercontent.com/JSN3/cse15l-lab-reports/main/Lab%201%20-%20Part%201.png)
 ***
 ## Part 2: Remotely Connecting
-In order for my laptop to be connected to a remote computer, I installed [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension in VSCode.
+In order for my laptop to be connected to a remote computer, I installed the [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension in VSCode.
 On the other hand, I could of also installed OpenSSH for Windows.

 I would access the terminal tab to generate q new terminal and type/enter `ssh cs15lsp22zz@ieng6.ucsd.edu` (where zz represents my account username).